MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Examples

-When a user enters a URL, it's unfurled into an Adaptive card.
+When a user enters a URL, it's unfurled into Adaptive Cards.

 Following are the deep link examples to invoke Stage View: